Provisdom/defn-spec/README.md

 If you set `s/*compile-assers*` to `false`, `fdef` will elide the call to `instrument`.

+Keeping your `fdef`'s in a separate namespace from where your function is defined results in you falling susceptible to the [initial/global call issue](#why-not-`fdef`?).
+_You Have Been Warned_.

 ### In Production

 Set `s/*compile-asserts*` to `false` for all `defn-spec` expansions to compile to